-By: McKenna Stanley, PT, DPT
+By: McKenna Stockton, PT, DPT

 Having a provider who understands your sport is vital to receive care tailored to help you return to play.
-We spoke with Spooner Coppell physical therapist McKenna Stanley PT, DPT, about her experience as a NCAA All-American gymnast and how that shaped her as a physical therapist:
+We spoke with Spooner Coppell physical therapist McKenna Stockton, PT, DPT, about her experience as a NCAA All-American gymnast and how that shaped her as a physical therapist:

 When did you start gymnastics and what was it like?